vihoikka/Cas10_prober/README.md

 ## How to run
 1. Clone the repository
-2. HMM profiles and related protein alignments are provided in the HMM_msa -folder.
+2. HMM profiles and related protein alignments are provided in the msa_050523 -folder.
 Use Hmmer to hmmpress the HMM database (```hmmpress 050523.hmm```) and modify paths in the pipeline to point to the database.
 Also modify the hmm_msa_folder variable in the script to point to the directory with the alignments.
 3. Run using the following command

 ```